Students who have not already earned a Master of Science degree will follow the these procedures.

 - Short written proposal 4 weeks before the General Exam defense.
 A 5-page proposal is recommended, but the exact format is up to the committee and advisor.

 - All UW English requirements must be satisfied.
 See Memo #8.

-- The ME Supervisory Committee will determine if study of another language is necessary for the student.
-The Committee may defer to the minimum language requirement of the department, which is two years of a foreign language in either high school or college, or demonstration of capability in a language other than the native language of the student.
+- The ME Supervisory Committee will determine if the study of another language is necessary for the student.
+The Committee may defer to the minimum language requirement of the department, which is two years of a foreign language in either high school or college or demonstration of capability in a language other than the native language of the student.

-Scheduling the General Exam
+Scheduling the general exam

 Prior to scheduling the General Exam, the student should notify all members of the Supervisory Committee including the GSR, of the exam date and time.
-In addition, the student must book a room for the Exam.
-Exams in the ME Building can be scheduled by using the ME Room Reservation Form.

 At least three weeks in advance of the exam date the student must formally schedule the General Exam through MyGrad.

 The student must then compose an e-mail to the ME Graduate Adviser (firstname.lastname@example.org) notifying the department of the exact dissertation proposal title.
 This is necessary so an announcement can be sent to the ME students and faculty.